alliander-opensource/weather-provider-api/README.md

 ## Licenses third-party code

-This project includes third-party code, which are licensed under their own respective Open-Source licenses.
+This project includes third-party code, which is licensed under their own respective Open-Source licenses.
 SPDX-License-Identifier headers are used to show which license is applicable.
-The concerning license files can be found in the LINCESES directory.
+The concerning license files can be found in the LICENSES directory.

 ## Acknowledgments